92tonywills/social-modal/README.md

 To view the examples, just download the zip and open open up `examples/index.html` in your favourite browser.
 Check out the source code to see which options were set for each modal.
-Please note, the default modal uses the current address as the default link to share, if you open the file in a browser (you url reads `file://...`) then the twitter, facebook and google+ will not be able to set the rich content for the link.
+Please note, the default modal uses the current address as the default link to share, if you open the file in a browser (you url reads `file://...`) then Twitter, Facebook and Google+ will not be able to set the rich content for the link.

 ## Installation
 To use this on your site just download the zip of this project and include the `socialModal.js` and